Technical Assistance and Training Grants for Rural Waste Systems 2013 Grants

 Syracuse University (NY)

 Syracuse University will increase the ability of rural leaders and their communities to develop and implement sound sustainable water and wastewater infrastructure projects, better manage physical assets, create sustainable land-use plans, and achieve fiscal stability.
 Through this project SU will promote components of sustainable municipal management.

 Tanana Chiefs Conference (AK)

-The project will provide five classroom trainings to approximately 60-75 water operators, utility managers and/or council members to low income rural interior villages.
+This project will provide five classroom trainings to approximately 60-75 water operators, utility managers and/or council members to low income rural interior villages.
 The on-site training provides assistance with implementing knowledge learned in the classroom that is essential to achieve sustainability.

 West Virginia University Research Corp.
 (WV)